Barnet & Reef Associates: Sylvan Barnet

 Sylvan (Barney) Barnet Jr. (August 5, 1919 – January 7, 2015) is best known for co-founding Barnet & Reef with Arthur Reef.
-He spent his life working heavily in a multitude of facets of international communications including publishing, public relations, advertising, and government.
+He spent his life working in international communications including publishing, public relations, advertising, and government.
 Before his time at Barnet & Reef, Barnet held a position as the General Manager of the European Edition of The New York Herald Tribune in Paris.
 Barnet then partnered with Reef to lead Barnet & Reef from 1957 to 1964.

 In 1964, Barnet & Reef merged with Harshe-Rotman & Druck.
 Barnet went to work for the government after Barnet & Reef merged.
 He joined the Department of Commerce as Deputy Director of the US Travel Service to promote both international tourism and business development in the US and in 1968 became the vice president of public relations and area development at American Airlines.
 Additionally, Barnet served as deputy executive director of the International Advertising Association before becoming a representative to the United Nations and vice chairman of Rotary International, where he served as chair of The NGO executive committee, and a member of the NGO committees on sustainable development, and population and development.